-These four strokes are continually repeated while the engine is running, and fuel is available.
-A drivetrain, which is comprised of pulleys, a belt and a tensioner, connects the engine to the rest of the air compressor system and drives motion.
+These four strokes are continually repeated while the engine runs and fuel is available.
+A drivetrain, comprised of pulleys, a belt and a tensioner, connects the engine to the rest of the air compressor system and drives motion.
 Together, the engine and the drivetrain may be referred to as the powertrain.

-During the intake stroke, the intake valve opens and allows fuel and air into the compression chamber.
+During the intake stroke, the intake valve opens, allowing fuel and air into the compression chamber.
 A carburetor controls the amount of fuel and air released, ensuring the right mix enters the system.
 While this happens, the piston lowers, creating a natural vacuum that sucks the mixed fuel and air into the cylinder.
 The piston is at its lowest point to make space for the air and fuel.

-As the compressor stroke begins, the inlet valve closes.
-The piston then compresses the fuel and air mixture within the engine cylinder, by reducing the amount of space available within the cylinder.
+As the compression stroke begins, the inlet valve closes.
+The piston then compresses the fuel and air mixture within the engine cylinder by reducing available space.
 At the end of the compression stroke, when the mixture is in its most condensed state, a spark plug produces a spark.